Documentation Index

 name | Optional display name for the entity |

-wallet_address | The blockchain wallet used for on-chain operations |
+wallet_address | The blockchain wallet used for escrow deposits and receiving assets |

 Roles

-Roles are defined by the template’srequired_roles field.
+Roles are defined by the template’s required_roles field.
 Every settlement must include parties covering all required roles.
 Role names are flexible - the template defines what roles are needed.

 Common role patterns: